lightspeedretail/mkt-web-styleguide/README.md

 # mkt-web-styleguide
-A styleguide that highlights all the design standards and guidelines, for the Lightspeed main websites.
+A styleguide that highlights all the design standards and guidelines, for Lightspeed's main websites.